Arugula Walnut Pesto

 Finishing the Pesto

-The key to finishing this pesto, which is now way to dry to really use, is to make a sauce out of it.
+The key to finishing this Arugula Walnut Pesto, which is now way to dry to really use, is to make a sauce out of it.

 To do this, add the paste to a medium saucepan and get it cooking over medium heat.
 Then add about a cup of hot water from the pasta that you’re cooking straight to the pot!